Dennis Francis (artist): Career

 At the end of 1975, Francis discovered advertising illustration and photography during his time at Pace University and soon gained employment in the newsroom of a local Brooklyn newspaper.
-He soon became an adept at publication design, photography and advertising design.
+He soon became adept at publication design, photography, and advertising design.

 A chance encounter with the daughter of Neal Adams at a comic convention changed his life.
-During an impromptu interview with the comic book creator, he was given an opportunity to meet with Dick Giordano of DC Comics, who had been Adams is business partner for many years at Continuity Studios.
+During an impromptu interview with the comic book creator, he was given an opportunity to meet with Dick Giordano of DC Comics, who had been Adams's business partner for some years at Continuity Studios.

-In 1981, after a brief period of working with Mr. Giordano an opportunity arose to work in the advertising art studio with Mr. Adams and the choice had to be made then and there.
-Francis began working as a commercial illustrator with Continuity Studios creating storyboards for award-winning commercials.
-Throughout that period he also had opportunities to work on merchandising comics for the company as well as animatics and concept art.
+In 1981, after a brief period of working with Mr. Giordano, an opportunity arose to work in the advertising art studio with Mr. Adams and the choice had to be made then and there.
+Francis began working as a commercial illustrator with Continuity Studios, creating storyboards for award-winning commercials.
+Throughout that period he also had opportunities to work on merchandising comics for the company, as well as animatics and concept art.

-In 1984, another fateful encounter during a speech given at a Graphic Artists Guild Seminar led to an offer to work with Late Night with David Letterman show on NBC.
-The job entailed the creation of comic book characters Frank and Fred along with cartoon and comic illustration for the props.
+In 1984, another fateful encounter during a speech given at a Graphic Artists Guild seminar led to an offer to work with the Late Night with David Letterman show on NBC.
+The job entailed the creation of comic book characters Frank and Fred along with cartoon and comic illustrations for the props.
 The project led to a two-year association with the show.

-During the NBC years, Francis also worked with DC comics as an illustrator of their merchandising.
-He was soon tapped to work with Joe Giella and Bob Lappan on a series of activity books in the under served children's market as well as the Superman Sunday comic strips.
+During the NBC years, Francis also worked with DC Comics as an illustrator of their merchandising.
+He was soon tapped to work with Joe Giella and Bob Lappan on a series of activity books in the under-served children's market as well as the Superman Sunday comic strips.
 Francis was included in a project to design and implement a comic book for Nancy Reagan’s “Just Say No” campaign.

-1986 was another influential year when a chance meeting with Steve Shanes, the publisher of Blackthorne comics made him an offer he couldn't refuse.
+1986 was another influential year when a chance meeting with Steve Shanes, the publisher of Blackthorne comics led to an offer he couldn't refuse.
 Francis was given the task of visualizing hundreds of characters for the Blackthorne universe.
-During the height of the black-and-white comic book explosion, Francis collaborated with writer, Mark Wayne Harris on the critically acclaimed Limited Series, Street Wolf.
+During the height of the black-and-white comic book explosion, Francis collaborated with writer Mark Wayne Harris on the critically acclaimed limited series Street Wolf.